plugd-in/linux_drm_test/README.md

 # linux_drm_test

 A simple project for kernel mode setting and retrieving a framebuffer for drawing in Linux.
+The entire process from learning from scratch to creating and optimizing the project took just over 24 hours.

 ## Motivation
 * Learn about the graphics ecosystem in Linux.